For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Association for Women in Science Philadelphia (President, 2023-2024)

-Roshell Muir, PhD, is a research assistant professor in the Department of Family, Community and Preventative Medicine at Drexel University College of Medicine, also conducting research in the Division of Infectious Diseases and HIV Medicine, Department of Medicine, and the Department of Pharmacology and Physiology.
+Roshell Muir, PhD, is a research assistant professor in the Department of Family, Community and Preventive Medicine at Drexel University College of Medicine, also conducting research in the Division of Infectious Diseases and HIV Medicine, Department of Medicine, and the Department of Pharmacology and Physiology.
 Dr. Muir is also the director of the Office of Urban Health Equity, Education and Research in the Office of Diversity, Equity and Inclusion.

 Research Overview